Estimated reading time: 13 minutes

 Are you a digital consultancy, cross-functional team, startup-minded executive, or a product management squad looking for an easy-to-kickstart and intuitive project management platform to get things done?
 Leantime and Asana get you covered but in very different ways.

 As project managers turned entrepreneurial and leading multiple projects ourselves, we’ve gone through identifying the things that really matter when picking a tool.
 And what really matters is not the traditional Kanban views, the time tracking, or the other same built-in features that 9 out of 10 project management systems have to offer.

 Wondering whether Leantime or Asana better fulfills your needs in hitting the set goals?
 You’ve come to the right place.
-Keep reading the comparison guide to figure out what project management platform is worth both time and the financial investment to get started and scale with you down the road.
+Keep reading the comparison guide to determine the best project management software worth both time and financial investment to get started and scale with you.

 Table of contents

 What is a Project Management Software?

 Project management software is a technology that helps organize and manage your business’s workflow.
 This digital system can track progress and schedules and map out all of your company’s projects and assignments.
 With project management software, multiple teams can share a virtual space where you can view and manage all ongoing projects.

 Every team member can access the program (with permission), which enables you to schedule assignments and collaborate on projects more efficiently and boost productivity.

 Before diving into a detailed head-to-head comparison, which will cover each platform’s pros and cons, , various key features, and pricing structures, we’ll briefly go over an overview of the performance of both Leantime.io and Asana software.